zumasys/docs/site/rover/release-notes/web/1-10-0/README.md

     - Added support for read only custom fields.
       > Note: Currently only supported by select ERPs.
     - Additional help text has been added to the Payment section.
+    - Confirmation dialog when navigating away from POS now allows you to save progress as a draft.
     - Added keyboard shortcuts support for parts table.
 Toggle to enable has been added in the settings menu.
       - Loading parts now focus on the first part quantity field.
       - Pressing the 'Enter' will add the part to that cart.